 Are gratuities included in the ticket price?

 Gratuities are not included in the ticket price.
-However, tips are graciously accepted by the tour guides if you enjoyed the tour, however, they are not mandatory.
-The standard gratuity in the industry is 15-20%.
+However, like restaurant servers, tips are graciously accepted by the tour guides if you enjoyed the tour.
+The standard gratuity in the industry is 18-20%.

 Can I make purchases during the tour?